Bulgarian military helicopter crashes in Black Sea, one killed

-SOFIA A Bulgarian military helicopter crashed into the Black Sea off the Bulgarian coast during tactical drills on Friday, killing one officer and injuring two others, the defence ministry said.
+SOFIA (Reuters) - A Bulgarian military helicopter crashed into the Black Sea off the Bulgarian coast during tactical drills on Friday, killing one officer and injuring two others, the defence ministry said.

 The helicopter, an AS 565MB Panther, crashed after carrying out a manoeuvre following artillery shooting drills, the ministry said in a statement, adding that the reasons for the crash are being investigated.